-Picture the scene: You set up your little trade show booth counter, add a plate of (wrapped) cookies and feel ready for the show.
+Picture the scene: You set up your little trade show booth counter, add a plate of miniature chocolates, and feel ready for the show.
 But right next to you, a huge corporation sets up a glorious display that puts your humble booth to shame.

-But you don’t have to feel intimated by those huge company exhibitors (in fact, they are likely to increase passerby traffic to your site).
-The key is to create an awesome trade show booth design that will make YOUR brand stand out in the crowd and invite engagement.
+You don’t have to feel intimated by those enterprise exhibitors (in fact, they are likely to increase passerby traffic to your site).
+The key is to create a stunning trade show booth design that will make YOUR brand stand out in the crowd and invite engagement.

 How can you make it a success?
 Read on for some of the the best trade show booth tips we’ve seen–and give those company giants a run for their money.

-Of all the trade show booth design best practices, this is something you should never forget.
-Stay on-brand!
+Of all the trade show booth design best practices, the most critical is to stay on brand.

 Your branding defines your company and should run throughout every aspect of it.
 From your business card to your trade show booth backwall to your website, your branding should be visible.
 It’s the key to successful marketing.

 You could incorporate all the best display ideas on this planet.
 But there is nothing worse than a trade show booth design that is irrelevant or outdated.
 It may even cause confusion among visitors.